Andy Santerre

-Anthony Lee Santerre (born September 7, 1968) is a retired American stock car racing driver.
-He is a former competitor in the NASCAR Busch Series and a four-time champion of the NASCAR Busch North Series.
+Anthony Lee Santerre (born September 7, 1968) is an American former stock car racing driver.
+He competed in the NASCAR Busch Series and was a four-time champion of the NASCAR Busch North Series.

 Personal life

 At the age of 19, Santerre was diagnosed with Guillain–Barré syndrome, which had him hospitalized for several months.

 Busch Series and Craftsman Truck Series career

 Andy Santerre made his Busch debut in 1993, driving for his own #15 O'Connor Buick team.
-He ran his first and only race of the year at NHIS, starting the race in 11th position and finished the race in 14th.
+He ran his first and only race of the year at NHIS, starting the race in 11th position and finishing the race in 14th.

 Santerre made two starts in 1994.
 He ran the #51 Chevy at Nazareth and finished 18th.
 The next time out, running the #1 Primetime Van Oldsmobile Cutlass Supreme, Santerre set his best qualifying effort to that point of 8th in the field at Watkins Glen International.
 However, he only ran four laps and finished 39th with transmission problems.

 All three of those races, however, were combination Busch North-Busch Grand National Series races, a procedure popular in NASCAR until the Winston West and Busch North Series were combined into a single rules package, to increase car counts in regional races.

 Santerre made a Busch Series start in 1996 while earning points a Busch North driver, when he drove the #35 Ford for Mike Laughlin Jr. at Daytona.
 He started deep in the pack in 40th, but had a 22nd-place finish.

 Santerre made his official Busch Series debut in a one-off appearance in 1997.
 All Busch Series finishes through 1996 for Santerre were 'combination races' with the Busch North Series.
 Once again driving for Laughlin, Santerre started the #45 Hunters Specialties Chevy at New Hampshire.
 He started 16th and upped his position by one to 15th.
 Also, Santerre led his first lap of Busch Series competition during a green flag pit cycle.